What is a Business Financial Statement? What is Included in it?

 What are the primary financial statements for a for-profit business?

 The primary financial statements for a for-profit business include the balance sheet, income statement, statement of cash flow, and statement of changes in equity.
+Each statement provides unique insights into different aspects of the company’s financial performance and position.

-How are financial statements used?
+How are business financial statements used?

-What is a balance sheet?
+What is a balance sheet in business financial statements?

 What is an income statement?